The Best Museums In NYC

 Neue Galerie

-I bumped into this museum once by complete change only to discover it houses pieces by one of my favorite artists in the world – Austrian painter Gustav Klimt.
-The rest of the collection focuses on Austrian and German art of the 20th century.
+I bumped into this museum once by completely changing, only to discover it houses pieces by one of my favorite artists – Austrian painter Gustav Klimt.

 The Metropolitan Museum of Art

-MET is located on 1000 Fifth Avenue at 82nd St. MET is open every day but Wednesday, from 10:00 am to 5:00 pm (it closes at 8:00 pm on Fridays and Saturdays).
-When you get a ticket, you can leave and come back on the same day if you fancy a break during your visit.
-You need to get tickets in advance – for those, and for guided tours, click here.
+MET is located at 1000 Fifth Avenue at 82nd St. When you get a ticket; you can leave and return on the same day if you fancy a break during your visit.
+You need to get tickets in advance – for those and guided tours, click here.

 You could also consider joining a guided tour such as this one.

 If you have extra time, visit The Cloisters too.
-Located in Fort Tryon Park, in Northern Manhattan, the entire museum is the only one in the country entirely dedicated to the art and architecture of the Middle Ages.
-As the name recalls, the building is made up of five medieval-inspired cloisters.
+Located in Fort Tryon Park in Northern Manhattan, the entire museum is the only one in the country entirely dedicated to the art and architecture of the Middle Ages.
+As the name recalls, the building comprises five medieval-inspired cloisters.

 MOMA